 Securities received as collateral and Obligation to return securities received as collateral are generally valued based on quoted market prices and are categorized in Level 1 of the fair value hierarchy.
+A portion of the securities received as collateral and obligation to return securities received as collateral are valued using pricing models or based on inputs that are unobservable and are categorized in Level 2 and Level 3 of the fair value hierarchy, respectively.

-The following fair value hierarchy table presents information about the Company's assets and liabilities measured at fair value on a recurring basis at December 31, 2011.
+The following fair value hierarchy table presents information about the Company's assets and liabilities measured at fair value on a recurring basis as of December 31, 2011.
 See Note 2 for a discussion of the Company's policies regarding the fair value hierarchy.